Questions: Should I be concerned about 6 weeks pregnant cramping, back pain or spotting? What should my 6 weeks pregnant belly look like?

 Because you are in your 6th week of pregnancy, it’s possible you may have a miscarriage.

-Miscarriage means your pregnancy ends before 20 weeks and cramping abdominal pain is a common symptom.
+Miscarriage means your pregnancy ends before 20 weeks and cramping abdominal pain is a common symptom.MedlinePlus+1

 However, most women that are diagnosed with a miscarriage usually experience vaginal bleeding and intense belly cramps.

-But don’t panic yet; Not all vaginal spotting and cramps indicate you are having a miscarriage.
-If you’ve had sexual intercourse with your partner and notice you have spotting and cramps, it’s likely the reason it occurred.
+But don’t panic yet.
+Not all vaginal spotting and cramps indicate you are having a miscarriage.
+Some women with early bleeding are later found to have a healthy ongoing pregnancy.Cleveland Clinic+1

 What steps to take?

-More than 40 – 50% of pregnant mothers that will get scared of cramps and spotting in early pregnancy, will still not have complications and have a safe delivery.
+Many pregnant mothers who get scared of cramps and spotting in early pregnancy will still not have complications and will have a safe delivery.Cleveland Clinic+1

-Alternatively, if your doctor suspects a serious health problem – miscarriage, ectopic pregnancy, other actions will be taken.
+Alternatively, if your doctor suspects a serious health problem – miscarriage, ectopic pregnancy – other actions will be taken.

 In fact, if you had your doctor already confirm your pregnancy, this hormone is the reason you tested positive.

-Normally, this hormone will increase by doubling every 2 – 3 days.
-During a miscarriage, there is a sup-optimal rise or HCG starts to fall to levels before pregnancy.
+Normally, this hormone will increase by doubling about every 2–3 days in early pregnancy.
+During a miscarriage, there is a sub-optimal rise or HCG starts to fall toward levels before pregnancy.ACOG+1

 3. Ectopic pregnancy